madhavi007/backend-developer-challenge/README.md

 ##### BONUS:
 Insert a random photo alongside each quote, accessed via [https://picsum.photos/](https://picsum.photos/) API.

+##### Development Notes For First Task
+1. Added Auth functionality in project

+2. Made model and migration for UserQuote.

+3. Defined routes, method to pass data from controller to view and store and update data in database.

+4. Added Bootstrap, FontAwesome and Jquery CDN for elements display.

+5. Added packages such as Toastr for toast message,Image for store images to specific place.

 #### Second Task
 In the same Laravel project, I want you to write an artisan command to output to console screen, the average prices for each of the food items by state.